wood4

 Washi tape holds down your design without damaging the surface or the original artwork.

 The Tombow Sand Eraser!
 This little guy is a great options for removing leftover tracing lines and possibly one of Wood Burn Corner’s greatest discoveries.
-Click here for a blog post with more information on removing lines or mistakes from your wood.

 Another option for removing leftover lines from your pencil or graphite is sandpaper!
 Sandpaper is also a go to for making your surface smooth and ready to sand on.
 The smoother the surface, the more pleasant your burning experience will be!
 This pack has all the levels of grit.